terrier-org/pyterrier/docs/parallel.rst

     pipe = pt.terrier.Retriever(index, metadata=["docno", "text"] >> pt.text.sliding() >> pt.text.scorer() >> pt.text.max_passage()

-While BatchRetrieve might represent the slowest component of the pipeline, it might make sense to parallelise pipe as a whole, rather than just BatchRetrieve, as then only the queries and final results  need to be passed betwene processes.
+While ``Retriever`` might represent the slowest component of the pipeline, it might make sense to parallelise pipe as a whole, rather than just ``Retriever``, as then only the queries and final results  need to be passed betwene processes.
 Indeed among the following semantically equivalent pipelines, we expect `parallel_pipe0`  and `parallel_pipe2`  to be faster than `parallel_pipe1`::

     parallel_pipe0 = pt.terrier.Retriever(index, metadata=["docno", "text"]).parallel() >> pt.text.sliding() >> pt.text.scorer() >> pt.text.max_passage()